csells/go_router/README.md

 these examples configured.

 # TODO
-- rearrange README and rename ctors to make the routes case the default
-- update README for async id => object lookup
+- add docs showing async id => object lookup
-- nesting routing
+- add support for nested routing
 - custom transition support
 - supporting the concept of "back" as well as "up"
 - support for shorter locations that result in multiple pages for a single route, e.g. /person/:pid could end up mapping to three pages (home, families and person) but will only match two routes (home and person).
 The mapping to person requires two pages to be returned (families and person).
-- publish
 - ...
 - profit!
 - BUG: navigating back too fast crashes